ibm-messaging/mq-ansible/README.md

 ## Requirements

 - `ansible`, `passlib` and `ansible-lint` are required on your local machine to run playbooks implementing this collection.
-- An Ubuntu or RedHat target machine is required to run MQ on.
+- a target machine of any of the supported platforms:
+  - Ubuntu
+  - RedHat

  ##### *Ansible* installation ([Installation guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html))